Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Methodology

 The node embeddings incorporate neighbor information from various edges to enhance the semantic richness.
 We employ different message-passing mechanisms based on the characteristics of the heterogeneous edges.
-Due to the simplistic semantics of the adjacent edge and the inclusion edge, we apply GraphSage~\cite{hamilton2017inductive} as the backbone to model the message passing of these two types of edges.
+To model the adjacency and inclusion edges, which primarily encode straightforward topological relationships without additional attribute information, we employ GraphSAGE~\cite{hamilton2017inductive} as the backbone for message passing.
+GraphSAGE’s innovative neighbor-sampling and aggregation mechanisms are particularly well-suited for handling large-scale graphs where edge semantics are simplistic and the main focus is on capturing node adjacency relationships.
+Furthermore, its efficiency and scalability make it an effective choice for dynamically evolving network structures embedded within urban mobility systems.
 The graph layer is defined as:

 where $\mathbf{x}^{(n)}$ is node embedding in the $n$-th layer, $W^1$ and $W^2$ are learnable parameters, and ``${\rm mean}$'' is the mean operator to aggregate the neighborhood.
 The initial node features $\mathbf{x}^{(0)}$ comprises word embeddings of region IDs and the time-varying population count within the region.
-Regions refer to cells or administrative areas.
+Regions refer to grids or administrative areas.

-Considering the complexity of semantic information in the flow edges, we employ an edge-considered variant of Graph Attention Network (GAT)~\cite{velickovic2017graph} for effective modeling:
+For flow edges, which capture rich semantic information such as human mobility flows and their associated attributes, we employ an edge-considered variant of the Graph Attention Network (GAT)~\cite{velickovic2017graph}.
+GAT leverages attention mechanisms to adaptively weight and aggregate edge features, enabling precise modeling of edge-level semantics in spatial-temporal contexts.
+This capacity for dynamic weighting makes GAT particularly effective for capturing nuanced relationships expressed through flow data in urban networks.
+This is formulated as:

 where $W^{(n-1)}_p$ and $W^{(n-1)}_q$ are learnable parameters.
 The attention coefficient $\alpha_{pq}$ is calculated as:

 where $\sigma$ is $\rm LeakyReLU$ and these $\mathbf{x}$ are the abbreviations of $\mathbf{x}^{(n-1)}$.
 These $W_*, *\in\{p, q, pq, s, ps\}$ are trainble paramters.